Aosanori/Cloud-Firestore-Collection-Renamer/README.md

 # Cloud-Firestore-Collection-Renamer

-A script that help to export and import in Cloud Firestore
+A script that help to rename collection name in Cloud Firestore